jankoczanik/word-game/README.md

-# Yahtzee
+# Word Game

-A C++ console-based Yahtzee game played against a human player and strategic AI bot.
+A simple C++ word-building game implemented using a Trie data structure and Minimax algorithm.

 ## Author: